rosuae/Hunter-Fusion/README.md

 ## To do:

-- More rooms that should be generated from files + Interconnections
 - More enemies + Bosses
 - PowerUps + Ammo and Health Drops
 - More types of ammo
 - Enemies damage should influence the player movement behavior
-- Intro screen + Main menu screen + pause screen + hud
+- Intro screen + Main menu screen + pause screen
 - Option to change the game volume
 - Ability to restart on the last room the player died in
 - Screen shake effect